 Whitney Museum of American Art, New York

-Chihuly has been the recipient of numerous awards, including eleven honorary doctorates and two fellowships from the National Endowment for the Arts
+Chihuly has been recipient of numerous awards, including twelve honorary doctorates and two fellowships from the National Endowment for the Arts